gatepoet/LLM-Guide/README.md

 <details>
 <summary>Diagram 3: MLC_LLM Workflow</summary>

-"Could you please provide a thorough and detailed explanation of the complete procedure for utilizing Vulkan for inference in MLC_LLM?
-It is preferred that you present the workflow in a clear and concise manner, using a diagram or flowchart format.
-The diagram or flowchart should commence with importing the model into MLC_LLM, configuring the software to use Vulkan for inference, and culminating in executing the model on appropriate hardware.
-Each distinct step in the process should be represented by individual blocks in the flowchart or diagram, and they should be interlinked to demonstrate the progression of the workflow clearly."
+Diagram generation instructions:
+"This diagram should represent the training process of the LLaMA model.
+It should start with the input data, followed by the training of the model on trillions of tokens.
+The next step should be the evaluation of the model on various benchmarks, showing the performance improvement as the model is trained on more tokens.
+The final step should be the release of the model to the research community.
+Each step should be represented by a separate block, and the blocks should be connected to show the flow of the process."
 </details>

 ## Using ChatGPT Plus with Plugins